Legislation Affecting Watercraft on Loon Lake

 The funds from this permit will go toward improving Washington State's ability to prevent and respond to AIS threats by increasing the number of watercraft inspections, boosting the frequency of training about AIS, and providing grants to local agencies to increase their efforts to protect against invasive species.

-Regular LLPOA Meetings are
+Our regular LLPOA Meetings are

 the second Thursday of each month of March-Oct